 For Normal Results

-GPs are encouraged to follow up via face-to-face or tele-consult to close the screening episode, including advising the patient on their next screening cycle.
+GPs are encouraged to follow up via face-to-face or tele-consult to close the screening episode, including advising the patient on their next screening cycle, based on the recommended frequency in

 For Abnormal Results

 The screening result letter will inform the patient about the participating Assessment Centre that they should make an appointment with within two weeks for further investigations.
-GPs are encouraged to provide patient with appropriate counselling and encourage patient to book and attend the follow-up appointment with the Assessment Centre as early as possible.
+GPs are encouraged to provide patients with appropriate counselling and encourage patients to book and attend their follow-up appointment with the Assessment Centre as early as possible.
 This may be done opportunistically or via a phone/video call.

 Cervical Cancer Screening